 Bombed by the German Luftwaffe in 1940 and not restored until 1954, this was one of the last of Sir Christopher Wren's London churches—and his favorite.
-Completed in 1684, it envelops one of Grinling Gibbon's finest works, an ornate limewood reredos (the screen behind the altar).
-The organ was brought here in 1691 from Whitehall Palace.
+Completed in 1684, it contains one of the finest works by the master carver Grinling Gibbons (1648–1721)—an ornate limewood reredos (the screen behind the altar).
 The church is a lively place, with all manner of lectures and concerts (some are free).
 A café occupies a fine location right alongside the church, while a small, sedate garden is tucked away at the rear.
 The market out front is full of surprises; come on Tuesday for antiques, Wednesday to Saturday for arts and crafts.